 Irregular periods can be scary, but don't worry.
 There are lots of reasons why your period may not show up on cue.
 Remember, it’s always best to talk toyour doctor.
 In the meantime, we’ll try to help you understand some reasons why your period may have changed.

-It’s common to have an irregular period every now and then, especially if you just started your period in the last few years.
+Is it Common?It’s common to have an irregular period every now and then, especially if you just started your period in the last few years.
 It takes a few years fromwhen you begin for your periods to be regular.

 Have you had your period for many years?
 Your cycle may get shorter near age 35 and often gets shorter as you near menopause (around age 50).
 It’s alsonormal at that age to skip periods or for the amount you bleed to change.
 Be sure to talk to your doctor to get all the details.

 Causes of Abnormal Menstrual BleedingThere are a lot of things that can cause heavy bleeding or irregular periods, so you probably need to visit with your doctor to make sure you’re all right.

 Your doctor may start by checking for problems most common for your age.
 A few of the most common causes for irregular periods are:

 - Use of some form of intrauterine device (IUD), which is a kind of contraceptive